-- Changes in eating habits, leading to significant weight loss or gain
+- Changes in eating habits, leading to noticeable changes in body weight.

-- Bouts of mania, such as getting extremely giddy and energetic for brief periods of time and then crashing and feeling depressed
+- Manic episodes: appearing active and energetic for brief periods of time – then crashing and feeling depressed.

-- Failing to perform up to standard at work or school
+- Failing to perform well at work or school.

-- Shutting out or alienating old friends and family members who disapprove of drug use
+- Shutting out or alienating old friends and family members who might disapprove of drug use.

 Serious Side Effects